 Perhaps the most well-known of all the destinations on this Texas road trip itinerary is Austin.
 This is a city that is absolutely packed with personality, which is probably one of the reasons it is such a desirable place to visit.
 Although you could easily spend a week visiting (and eating) all the incredible things that Austin has to offer, a 2 day stop will give you the perfect taste of this city—and maybe even inspire a return visit!

 From colorful street art to delicious food trucks, you will feel the creative weirdness that makes Austin unique.
 I have visited Austin twice, and on both of my visits, I came away with a love for this unique and quirky city.
 Because Austin is absolutely packed with great things to do, I created a comprehensive 48 hour itinerary as a separate blog post.
 I go in depth to help you visit the major highlights and enjoy some of the incredible cuisine that Austin is so well known for!
-A few of the highlights you can expect during your 2 days in Austin include:

 One thing that you absolutely must do while visiting Austin is EAT ALL THE THINGS.
 Houston can definitely give Austin a run for its money when it comes to culinary prowess, but there is no denying that Austin is a foodie destination.
 The restaurant scene in Austin rivals much larger cities with a diversity of flavors and styles of cooking ranging from Mexican, Japanese and New American.
 Well-known for its food truck parks, you can easily eat well in Austin for cheap.
 I summarize my favorite Austin eateries so you can discover some of the best cuisine Texas has to offer.